Steller's sea ape: Original account

-Observations

 German zoologist Georg Steller, aboard the ship St. Peter on Vitus Bering's Great Northern Expedition (1733–1743), described several new species during the voyage.
 At around sunset on August 10, 1741, near Shumagin Islands, Alaska, Steller reported a strange and unidentifiable creature floating near the ship.

 The creature purportedly stared at the ship for two hours, according to Steller, seemingly out of admiration.
 It got so close to the ship that it could have been poked by a pole, but would swim farther out whenever the crew attempted to approach.
 He said it raised a third of its body out of the water, maintaining a human-like posture, for several minutes.
 After a half hour, the creature dove under the water and swam underneath the ship to the other side, and did this repeatedly about 30 times.

 Steller stated that, when a large seaweed stalk about 3–4 fathom long floated by, the creature quickly swam towards it and grabbed it with its mouth.
 The creature then swam closer to the ship and, purportedly, did juggling tricks with it like a trained monkey, though eating pieces of it now and again.
 Steller's description of it as a sea-monkey probably stemmed more from such behavior rather than actual resemblance to a monkey.

 Steller attempted to collect the animal, so he took a gun and fired at it, but missed.
 He reported that the creature disappeared for a moment, but quickly came back, frightened, and once again gradually neared the ship.
 Steller fired at it again, but missed or only wounded the creature, which swam away.
 It was not seen again.